gads14-nyc/fall_2014_lessons/01_intro_to_data_science/README.md

 vagrant@data-science-toolbox:~$ dst setup base
 ```

-- Step 3 created a file named `Vagrantfile`, which is a configuration file used by Vagrant.
-Open the file in your favorite text editor and add the following text somewhere around line 22:
+Next, `$ exit` out of the virtual machine and use your favorite text editor to open up the `Vagrantfile` in the `MyDataScienceToolbox` directory.
+Uncomment and edit the line somewhere around line 22 to the following:

 ```
 config.vm.network "forwarded_port", guest: 8888, host: 8888